-Possible decomposition products, obtained by breaking a C-F (a), an S-C (b) or an N-S bond (c) of TFSI or an N-C bond of BMP (d) as well as examples of further bond breakings (e, f) are presented in Figure 5.
+Possible decomposition products, obtained by breaking a C-F (a), an S-C (b) or an N-S bond (c) of TFSI or an N-C bond of BMP (d) as well as examples of further bond breakings (e,f) are presented in Figure 5.
 The related reaction energies, which are given there as well, clearly demonstrate the high tendency of the adsorbed TFSI for decomposition.
-With a reaction energy of only about -0.7 eV for the ring opening reaction of BMP, the cation is much less prone to decomposition, comparable to the findings of previous studies.[32,33] Similar to observations on other surfaces,[30,32] energetically most favorable as initial reaction is the breaking of the N-S bond of TFSI, as the resulting decomposition products are about 0.2-0.3 eV more stable than those obtained after abstraction of a CF3 group or of an F-atom.
+With a reaction energy of only about -0.7 eV for the ring opening reaction of BMP, the cation is much less prone to decomposition, comparable to the findings of previous studies.^[26;27] Similar to observations on other surfaces,^[24;26] energetically most favorable as initial reaction is the breaking of the N-S bond of TFSI, as the resulting decomposition products are about 0.2-0.3 eV more stable than those obtained after abstraction of a CF3 group or of an F-atom.
 Breaking of both a C-F and the adjacent S-C bond (Figure 5e) further lowers the reaction energy to about -4.3 eV.
-Possible mixed products of BMP and TFSI decomposition are shown in Figure 5(f), where the $CF_3$ group of TFSI is split off and combines with an H-atom of BMP, leaving an N(SO2CF3)(SO2) and a tertiary N,N-dialkyl-3-buten-1-amine fragment on the surface.
-Yet, comparing the reaction energies of the exemplary decomposition products shown in Figure 5(e and f), suggests that breaking two bonds of the formerly TFSI ion is presumably more favorable than breaking one bond of TFSI and one bond of BMP.
-Yet, one should keep in mind, that entropic contributions, which might tip the balance in favor of volatile products, were not included in the calculation of the reaction energies.
-Experimentally, the formation and nature of volatile products might be identified by coupled gas chromatography and mass spectroscopy, such as it had been demonstrated for the reaction of BMP-TFSI and Li.[56]
+Possible mixed products of BMP and TFSI decomposition are shown in Figure 5f, where the CF3 group of TFSI is split off and combines with an H-atom of BMP, leaving an N(SO2CF3)(SO2) and a tertiary N,N-dialkyl-3-buten-1-amine fragment on the surface.
+Yet, comparing the reaction energies of the exemplary decomposition products shown in Figures 5e and 5f, suggests that breaking two bonds of the formerly TFSI ion is presumably more favorable than breaking one bond of TFSI and one bond of BMP.
+Yet, one should keep in mind, that entropic contributions were not included in the calculation of the reaction energies.